Skip to main content

 Step 5: Submit Your Sitemap

-Once verified, it's time to give Google a roadmap of your website.
+Once you're verified, it's time to give Google a roadmap of your website.
 A sitemap is simply a file that lists all the important pages on your site.

 🏠 For Blessed Arc Media Customers: We handle sitemap submission for you as part of our setup process.